danielhatton/eights/README.md

   diameter 100 mm) fused into an assembly, with intended output as
   follows: ![Intended output for assembly example](EXAMPLES/Assembly_intended_output.png).
+* `Anisotropic_part.py` creates a drawing sheet showing, in first angle projection, a single part (a rectangular parallelepiped of sides 50 mm, 100 mm, and 150 mm), with intended output as follows:
+  ![Intended output for anisotropic part example](EXAMPLES/Anisotropic_part_intended_output.png).
+* `Assembly_side.py` creates a drawing sheet showing, in first angle projection, the same assembly as in `Assembly.py`, but in a different orientation.
+This has been added because previously, all the test cases had reflection symmetry about the same planes, which had caused a particular bug (now fixed) to remain undetected through multiple releases.
+The intended output is as follows: ![Intended output for differently-oriented assembly example](EXAMPLES/Assembly_side_intended_output.png).
+* `Assembly_back.py` creates a drawing sheet showing, in first angle projection, the same assembly as in `Assembly.py` and `Assembly_side.py`, but in a different orientation.
+This has been added because previously, all the test cases had reflection symmetry about the same planes, which had caused a particular bug (now fixed) to remain undetected through multiple releases.
+The intended output is as follows: ![Intended output for differently-oriented assembly example](EXAMPLES/Assembly_back_intended_output.png).

 # Comparison and contrast with other software of similar purpose